| Residences | Civilian Occupation |

 In a statement dated June 2, 1945, Hollos (now a 2nd lieutenant) recalled that the tug was hit off Alderney at around 1520 hours and that he ordered the crew to abandon the tug five minutes later.
 He continued:

 While the crew was abandoning the ship I went back to my cabin to destroy any secret papers in my file.
-When I came back on deck I called to members of my crew, Sgt Byrd and Pfc Young to give a hand to throw the life raft overboard and start immediately gathering the crew on the raft and the wounded engineer M/Sgt [Jeffrie T.] Gardner was first.
+When I came back on deck I called to members of my crew, Sgt Byrd and Pfc Young to give a hand to throw the life raft overboard and start immediately gathering the crew on the raft and the wounded engineer M/Sgt Gardner was first.
 After having put all the men on the raft we saw that Pfc Wescoat was missing and then we saw him standing on the deck and screaming.
 Everybody on the raft kept calling him and telling him to jump in the water and I gave him a direct order to do so – but he did not pay any attention and instead of that he went up on the upper deck and began waving a white sheet.

 There was continuous enemy fire and as the strong current was separating the raft from the burning ship it was impossible to go back to the ship and force Pfc Wescoat into the water.